dvallin/spacegun/README.md

 ```

 `docker` gives a url of a docker repository
+`artifacts` folder for spacegun to put cluster snapshots
+`jobs` folder for spacegun to load jobs from
 `kube` gives a path to a kubernetes config file (relative to the config.yml)
+`slack` optional webhook to get notifactions of cluster updates
 `namespaces` gives a list of namespaces for spacegun to operate on.
 `server` gives hostname and port of the server (client uses both, server uses the port)
 `git` contains the path to the remote git where all configurations are kept.
 And the (optional) crontab configures how often the service should poll for configuration changes.

 #### Jobs

 Spacegun is driven by deployment jobs.
 A job is configured by a `<jobname>.yml`.
-By default spacegun scans the `./job` folder relative to its configuration file for such files.
+By default spacegun scans the `configPath/job` folder relative to its configuration file for such files.

 Here is an example of a job that deploys the newest images that are not tagged as `latest` from your docker registry to your `develop` kubernetes cluster
 ```